Frequently Asked Questions

 What is available at the Rest Stops?

-Snacks and drinks will be available at the rest stops.
-There is also a lunch rest stop with more substantial food items.
-‘Porta Pots’ are also available at all rest stops.
-Lunch items are also available at the end of the ride.
+Pre-packaged snacks and drinks will be available at the rest stops.
+‘Porta Pots’ and a maintenance station are also available at all rest stops.

 What if I get lost?

 SAG information will be sent out to all registered riders with the routes closer to ride time.
 A SAG representative will be available by phone to get you back on route.

 I’m from out of town.
 Where can I stay?

 There are many hotels and B&B options in the Lancaster area.

 Are there volunteering opportunities available?